 7. Stinging Nettle

 Stinging nettle is a plant with a long medicinal history in Europe.
 Its leaves have fine hairs that cause sharp pain when they touch human skin — that’s how it got the name stinging nettle.
 The leaves and root are also thought to have medicinal benefits.
 In Europe, the root is often used to treat enlarged prostate.
 Some believe it can help increase the flow of urine in men with enlarged prostate.
-However, there isn’t solid clinical research to support its effectiveness, and one 2007 study concluded that more research is needed.
+However, there isn’t solid clinical research to support its effectiveness, and one

 8. Pumpkin Seed Oil